LZBE: an LZ-style compressor supporting $O(\log n)$-time random access: Preliminaries

 Let $\Sigma$ be a set of symbols called the \emph{alphabet}, and $\Sigma^*$ the set of strings.
 An element of $\Sigma$ is called a \emph{character}.
 We denote a string $T$ of length $n$ as $T = T[1] \cdots T[n]$, where $T[i]$ is the $i$-th character of $T$.
 We denote the substring from position $i$ to position $j$ in $T$ by $T[i, j]$, for $1 \leq i \leq j \leq n$.
 A sequence $\calF = (F_1, \dots, F_f)$ of non-empty strings such that $T = F_1 \cdots F_f$ is called a \emph{factorization} of $T$.
 Each element $F_i \in \calF$ is called a \emph{factor}.
 Throughout this paper, we use $n$ to denote the length of $T$.

 A \emph{context-free grammar (CFG)} generating a single string consists of the set $\Sigma$ of terminals, the set $\mathcal{X}$ of nonterminals, the set of production rules where each $X \in \mathcal{X}$ has exactly one rule, and the start symbol $S \in \mathcal{X}$.
-We assume the derivation is acyclic, so that each nonterminal $X$ expands to a unique string $\exp{X}$.
+We assume the derivation relation is acyclic, so that each nonterminal $X$ expands to a unique string $\exp{X}$.
 The size of the grammar is the total number of symbols on the right-hand sides of all production rules.
-Let $g$ denote the size of the smallest CFG generating a given string $T$.
+Let $\gopt$ denote the size of the smallest CFG generating a given string $T$.
 A \emph{straight-line program (SLP)} is a CFG in Chomsky normal form, where each rule is either $X \rightarrow c$ for $c \in \Sigma$, or $X \rightarrow YZ$ for $Y, Z \in \mathcal{X}$.
-Any CFG of size $g'$ can be converted into an equivalent SLP of size $O(g')$.
+Any CFG of size $g$ can be converted into an equivalent SLP of size $O(g)$.

 A \emph{Lempel--Ziv (LZ)-like factorization}~\cite{DBLP:journals/tit/ZivL77} is a factorization in which each factor is either a single character or a substring that occurs earlier in the string.
 It is known that the LZ-like factorization obtained by scanning the string left to right and greedily selecting the longest valid factor at each step minimizes the number of factors.
-We denote by $z$ the number of the factors in the smallest LZ factorization of $T$.
 For an LZ-like factorization $\calF$, we refer to factors that are the single character of the first occurrence as \emph{char factors}, and those that copy a previous occurrence as \emph{copy factors}.
 Let $\calFcopy \subseteq \calF$ denote the set of all copy factors.
 For any factor $F_i \in \calF$, define $\posL{F_i} = \sum_{j=1}^{i-1} |F_j| + 1$ and $\posR{F_i} = \sum_{j=1}^{i} |F_j|$.
-For each copy factor $F_i \in \calFcopy$, we fix one of its earlier occurrences in $F_1 \cdots F_i$ and define $\srcL{F_i}$ and $\srcR{F_i}$ as its start and end positions in $T$.
+For each copy factor $F_i \in \calFcopy$, we fix one of its earlier occurrences in $F_1 \cdots F_i$ and define $\srcL{F_i}$ and $\srcR{F_i}$ as its beginning and ending positions in $T$.
 Given a position $1 \leq p \leq n$, we define $\rel{p}$ as the pair $(F, r)$ where $F$ is the factor containing the position $p$ and $r = p - \posL{F} + 1$ is the relative position of $p$ within $F$.
 Conversely, given a factor $F$ and a relative position $1 \leq r \leq |F|$, the absolute position in $T$ is given by $\abs{F, r} = \posL{F} + r - 1$.